Recommendations

 ACOUP

 A Collection of Unmitigated Pedantry is pop history for the masses, but no less rigorous for it.
 He has an enormous backlog revolving around his professional academic focus on war in ancient and medieval Europe.
-My favorite series is his thorough takedown of Sparta misconceptions.
+My favorite series is his thorough takedown of misconceptions about Sparta.

 GioCities